evaloaeza/website/content/event/SOLE/index.md

 - example
 publishDate: "2017-01-01T00:00:00Z"
 #slides: example
-summary: I will be presenting my paper on the Externalities of Marijuana Legalization, Marijuana Use in Non-Legalizing States.
+summary: I will be presenting my co-authored paper on the Externalities of Marijuana Legalization, Marijuana Use in Non-Legalizing States.
 tags: []
 title: Society of Labor Economists Annual Conference
 #url_code: ""